FTC Fine Teaches TikTok The Wrong Lesson

 First, compliance can be difficult.
 It puts all sorts of friction into the process that UI/UX developers are trained to eliminate.
 You want sign-up to be as simple and intuitive as possible.
 You don’t want to interrupt the process to obtain things like verifiable parental consent.

 Second, there can be a lot of value in the under-13 market.
 Plenty of brands would love to get in front of those eyeballs.
 And you definitely want to be already confirmed as the platform of choice by the time that 14th birthday rolls around.

 The desirability of the tween-and-below market explains why Facebook created Messenger for Kids, and why it allegedly turns a blind eye to users under 13.

 It’s also why ByteDance has a valuation of $75 billion dollars, in no small part based on the fact that the TikTok video app—with its huge appeal to tweens and teenagers—has more than 1 billion downloads.

 Theoretically, TikTok isn’t meant to be an app for tweens.
 It just so happens that tweens love the app.
-And it just so happens that, up until now, TikTok hasn’t bothered to collect dates of birth on signup—meaning kids of any age had free reign on the site.
+And it just so happens that, up until now, TikTok hasn’t bothered to collect dates of birth on signup—meaning kids of any age had free rein on the site.

-All that youth appeal finally landed TikTok in hot water with the Federal Trade Commission, which this week hit the 7-year-old company with the largest fine in COPPA history for illegally collecting personal information from children.
+All that youth appeal finally landed TikTok in hot water with the Federal Trade Commission, which this week hit the seven-year-old company with the largest fine in COPPA history for illegally collecting personal information from children.